next up previous [pdf]

 to check data attributes.
 What is the maximum and minimum value?
 What is the mean value?
 For an explanation of different attributes, run sfattr without input.

 Each image has a certain distribution of values (a histogram).
-The histogram for the San Francisco elevation map is shown in Figure 1.2.
-Notice the digitization artifacts.
-When different values in a histogram are not uniformly distributed, the image can have low contrast.
+The histogram for the elevation map values is shown in Figure 2.
+When different values in a histogram are not uniformly distributed, the image can have a low contrast.
 One way of improving the contrast is histogram equalization.

 hist